Cloud-Technology-Office/ecs-getting-started/config-examples/example-10/README.md

       tier: frontend
 ```

+As this output is a multi file Kubernetes manifest, the output can be piped to kubectl to deploy the application directly as per the following:

+`cto ecs config build --path "config-examples/example-10/teams/team-a/applications/k8s_cluster/k8s-frontend.pkl" | kubectl apply -f -`

 #### Team-b

 Team-b wanted to use YAML and to do a more sophisticated merge, so they created their own strategy file.
 The ECS team could have written it for them and placed it in the `/teams` directory strategy file, therefore making it useful for other teams, but in this case, they wrote it themselves and stored it in their own `applications` directory.